 My husband and I moved to Atlanta in 2015, where I felt drawn to delve even deeper into my spiritual calling.
 I started doing readings professionally in April of 2016.
 I then studied under Carl Woodall and graduated from the Sandy Anastasi System for psychic development through the Atlanta Metaphysical Center in December 2016.

 Finding My Art

 As I pursued my career, I had pushed my artistic gifts to the side—causing anxiety and symptoms of depression.
 At my husband's request, I began to paint more.
 Then I noticed a parallel: The more I opened up to my intuition, the more I rediscovered my artistic drive.
 I realized my creativity and intuition come from the same place.

 I started to let my intuition guide my works and found that often times, I would receive visions of works before I began to paint them.
 My style is influenced by Japanese woodblock prints, the Art Nouveau movement, and professional illustrators such as Yoshitaka Amano, Michael Turner and Arthur Rackham.

 I have always viewed watercolors as a medium with a mind of its own.
 It is intimate and spontaneous, and tends to go about doing its own thing at times.
 I like to think of the way I paint as a parallel to humanity's relationship with nature—dichotomic.
 The whole process of painting from beginning to finish can be tenacious yet compromising.
 The natural elements of the process lie in the colors—they flow and go where they want to—they grow in places.
 The human elements are quite the opposite—the lines are placed with a sense of control because we are a species which embraces self-control and discipline.
-When I combine the two, it feels like a harmony between the organic and the ideal.
+When I combine the two, it feels like a harmony between the spontaneity and ideology.